UT-RAM/viki/docs/_build/html/_sources/userguide.txt

 .. _`the Sphinx documentation website`: http://sphinx-doc.org/latest/install.html

 Quick start guide
 -----------------
-..
-It might be a good idea to create a turtlesim thingy here as well. because the AR.drone setup requires quite some work.

 Assuming you have set everything up (for instance through :ref:`System set up`) you can now run your first experiment using the AeroWorks framework.